gbxyz/draft-ietf-regext-rdap-referrals/draft-ietf-regext-rdap-referrals.md

 ## Changes from 00 to 01

-* Switch to using a path segment and 30x redirect.
+* Switch to using a path segment and a 30x redirect.

+* Describe how the server behaves when multiple links exist.

-## Changes from draft-brown-rdap-referrals-02 to draft-ietf-regext-rdap-referrals-00
+## Changes from draft-brown-rdap-referrals-02 to
+draft-ietf-regext-rdap-referrals-00

 * Nothing apart from the name.